Near-Term Quantum Computing Techniques: Variational Quantum Algorithms, Error Mitigation, Circuit Compilation, Benchmarking and Classical Simulation: Quantum Circuit Compilation

 on any connected graph with $\delta $ being the minimum degree, and this bound is optimal when the limited connectivity architecture is a regular graph~\cite{ours-topological}.
 In addition, they also optimized the depth of CNOT circuit with the assistance of ancillary qubits.
 Specifically, their algorithm can reduce the depth of any given $n$-qubit CNOT circuit to

 with $3n\leq m_1m_2 \leq n^2$ ancillary qubits and the limited connectivity architecture is $m_1 \times m_2$ grid graph \cite{ours-topological}.
 And this bound is asymptotically optimal when $m_1 \times m_2 =n$.
 Also this result can be similarly generalized to any constant dimensional grid graph.
+Most recently, Maslov and Yang considered the optimization of Hadamard-free Clifford circuit on Linear Nearest Neighbor (LNN) \cite{H-free} qubit connectivity architectures, and derived this circuit can be implemented over LNN in depth $5n$.